chickenchop/jekyll/_posts/2020-06-08-How-to-Create-a-High-Converting 1-Minute-Video-Ads.md

 - Explain how/why it works.
 - Describe how it will change their lives.

-Example:
+Example:<br>

-FITUR PRODUK - slim fit, stretch, kantong zipper, menyerap keringat.
+FITUR PRODUK - slim fit, secure pockets.

 ### CTA (Last few seconds of the video)
 Use these questions as a guide to craft the perfect CTA: